IU-PR/Capstone_project/content/docs/Groups/Jurnalik.md

 This week is still in progress, but our team have intermediate results.
 So, let's talk about this week.

 ### Tech Stack Resources
-We've divide our team on 4 departments: Copyright (ML), Backend, Frontend and DevOps.
-And this week we've defined our tech stack.
-DevOps department has now so much experience, so it would use [book](https://github.com/denctl/devops-handbook).
-Also we want to find mentor that would help us.
-Frontend Department would use [The design thinking playbook](https://www.design-thinking-playbook.com/playbook-en?lang=en).
-The book will help to understand the needs of the consumer, to build personas, to understand the subtleties of UX.
+We've divided our team into 4 departments: Copyright (ML), Backend, Frontend and DevOps and defined our tech stack.
+DevOps department has not so much experience, thus [book](https://github.com/denctl/devops-handbook) will be used.
+Also we are planning to find a mentor that would help us.
+Frontend Department uses [The design thinking playbook](https://www.design-thinking-playbook.com/playbook-en?lang=en).
+The book helps to understand the needs of the consumer, to build personas, to understand the subtleties of UX.

 Books could help to expand knowledge in the field with which we work.
 It is possible to find new approaches to solve different problems.

 ### Alternative Resources

 #### Copyright Department
 ML Department has been researching text comparison and text categorising problems for this week.
-Now we're still in progress, but now we're find articles:
+Now we're still in progress, but for now the following articles were found:

 - For Categorisation:
    - [Random Forest.
 Classification](https://www.ilkogretim-online.org/fulltext/218-1662471582.pdf)